notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - [[Verma24muskPoliticsEcoCar|Verma24: Musk’s politics hadn’t seeped into Tesla.
 Then he axed its eco car of the future.]]
 - A Musk attack, since he wants all AI?[[Palmer23llmsArgueConvincing|Palmer23: Large Language Models Can Argue in Convincing Ways About Politics, But Humans Dislike AI Authors: implications for Governance]]
 - Musk is very unpopular, and he's barely started: [[Balz25trumpEarlyActionUnpop|Balz25: Many of Trump’s early actions are unpopular, Post-Ipsos poll finds]]
+- He may also be becoming uncool to his fans: - Musk trades in this: [[Isaac25internetCringeMusk|Isaac25: Elon Musk’s Internet: So Based, Much Wow.
+So Cringe?]]
 # Questions
 ## How voters weight different policies in their voting decision (sensitivity analysis)
 ## Media effectiveness